localgreen/localgreen.github.io/contact.md

 Looking for the freshest locally grown produce?
 Well look no further.
 Here be **Local Green**, bringing you local grown aquaponic greens.

-## Concept:
-* Local Green is all about creating the freshest possible produce at the lowest cost to both the consumer and resources.

-## People:
+## Contact:

-* Micky V
-* Fab K
+* In Person: Located just off Chapel in the hip inner burb of Windsor.
+The Local Green Concept is so amazing that even the street is named Green.
+* Telephono: To be connected
-* L Cat
+* Email: conact@localgreen.com.au